 Not everyone snared in such widespread stings should be considered guilty of healthcare fraud, and legal defenses are needed.
-To learn more about your legal options if you face such a charge, contact experienced Houston criminal defense attorney Neal Davis for a free legal review of your case.
+To learn more about your legal options if you face such a charge, contact experienced Houston criminal defense attorney Neal Davis for a legal review of your case.

 Regulatory compliance laws have become increasingly strict and complex for medical billing, referral services and charges to Medicaid and Medicare.
 Blue Cross fraud investigators also are at work.

 Perhaps you face a charge involving Medicare fraud, improper coding, improper billing, unnecessary medical treatment, Medicare audits, Stark Law violations, altered documents, improper insurance collection, duplicate billing or false medical claims.